mca91/ITEWR_DC_Course/chapter1.md

 # Define a vector `x` containing all even numbers from 1 to 10

-# Define a vector `y` of length 5 containing only ones
+# Define a vector `y` ontaining all even numbers from 12 to 20

 # Calculate x^y, y^x, log(x), exp(x) and sqrt(x)